Springfield, Massachusetts Therapists

 - BHN (Behavioral Health Network)

 In addition, Springfield has a healthy population of private mental health and substance abuse providers.
-According to the Mercy Medical Center Health Assessment, the ratio of mental health providers to residents in Hampden County is 1 to 160, compared to 1 to 200 average ratio for the state of Massachusetts.
+According to the Mercy Medical Center Health Assessment, the ratio of mental health providers to residents in Hampden County is 1 to 160, compared to the 1 to 200 average ratio for the state of Massachusetts.